The time value of money is one of the most important concepts to grasp in investing. Happily, it’s a pretty instinctive one.1

 This explains why locking your money away for a longer time (usually) earns you a better return.

-The longer you put your money out of reach, the less it is worth.
-You therefore need to expect a higher return on your investment to compensate you.
+You need to expect a higher return on your investment to compensate you.

 Show me the money!